mapeditor/tiled/docs/reference/tmx-map-format.rst

 File properties are stored as paths relative from the location of the map file.

+Object Reference properties are stored as an integer in map files, and as "tileId:objectId" in tileset files.
+In both cases, "0" means unset.
+"tileId:0" also means unset in tileset files, though Tiled will change this value to "0".

 When a string property contains newlines, the current version of Tiled will write out the value as characters contained inside the ``property`` element rather than as the ``value`` attribute.
 It is possible that a